 Life science content marketing requires a keen analytical approach.
-Distilling very technical content down into web-ready marketing collateral that will rank well, engage the desired audience, and ultimately generate sales leads is a challenge for many life sciences companies.
+Distilling technical content into web-ready marketing collateral that will rank well, engage the desired audience, and ultimately generate sales leads is a challenge for many life sciences companies.

 Create life science application content